Tools4everBV/-HelloID-Task-SA-Target-ExchangeOnline-DistributionGroupRevokeOwner/README.md

     ]
 }
 ```
 > :exclamation: It is important to note that the names of your form fields might differ.
 Ensure that the `$formObject` hashtable is appropriately adjusted to match your form fields.

-> :exclamation: It is important to note that the names of your form fields might differ.
-Ensure that the `$formObject` hashtable is appropriately adjusted to match your form fields.
 > The **Name** can hold different values [See the Microsoft Docs page](https://learn.microsoft.com/en-us/powershell/module/exchange/set-distributiongroup?view=exchange-ps#-managedby)

 2. Constructs a PowerShell credential object from the supplied administrative username and password